The library superb

 is to provide a plot with summary statistics and correct error bars.
 With simple adjustments, the error bar are adjusted to the design (within or between), to the purpose (single or pair-wise differences), to the sampling method (simple randomized samples or cluster randomized samples) and to the population size (infinite or of a specific size).
 The superbData()

 function does not generate the plot but returns the summary statistics and the interval boundaries.
-These can afterwards be sent to other plotting environment.
+These can afterwards be sent to other plotting environments.

-The second functionality is to generate random datasets.
+The second, subsidiary, functionality is to generate random datasets.
 The function GRD()

 is used to easily generate random data from any design (within or between) using any population distribution with any parameters, and with various effect sizes.
 GRD()

-is useful to test statistical procedures and plotting procedures such as superbPlot()
+is quite handy to test statistical procedures and plotting procedures such as superb()

 .